Rei-SwitchBot/faq/en-us/Meter Series.md

 1. Make sure your SwitchBot App version is up to date.

 2. Make sure SwitchBot Meter and SwitchBot Hub products have been added to your App and has the latest firmware version.
-If the firmware of your Meter is not V2.9 or Meter Plus is lower than V0.6, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 3. To remotely check temperature and humidity data, it is necessary